 A Brazilian Pennywort is a popular aquarium plant.
-Brazilian Pennywort is often sold in pet stores in plastic pots, or as trimmings bunched at the stem base with a rubber band.
+Sometimes Brazilian Pennywort is sold in pet stores in plastic pots, or as trimmings bunched at the stem base with a rubber band.
 Brazilian Pennywort can also be sold under the names Brazilian Water Ivy, or simply as Pennywort.
 Brazilian Pennywort is versatile, easy to grow and easy to care for.
 That’s why Brazilian Pennywort is a great starter plant for beginners keeping freshwater community tanks.

 When Buying Brazilian Pennywort Plants

 When purchasing Pennywort, look for plants with healthy leaves and robust stems.
 Healthy Brazilian Pennywort leaves are light green and kidney shaped.
 Leaves should be free from cracks, tears, holes or discoloration.
 Brazilian Pennywort stems are vine-like, flexible and sturdy, so make sure they are also free from breaks, are not limp or turning brown.
 Brazilian Pennywort roots are white-ish in color and fine in texture as they appear under stem joints.
 Roots can resemble bean sprouts if they have been planted in substrate.
 Brazilian Pennywort may not be a good choice for tanks with rough fish like cichlids or goldfish.
 If there are any questions regarding compatibility, its best to check with the store clerk before buying.

 Here are some closeup shots of aquatic Pennywort plants.
 The fine details of new plant leaves, roots and stems are evident.
 What is particular noteworthy is just how delicate the new growth looks.
 Yet at the same time, as the plant ages it gets stronger fast and can hold its own against other fast growing aquarium plants.

 Brazilian Pennywort Care Is Easy